What is The Hook Model of Behavioral Design?

 In other words, it’s a set of tools that designers may employ to create something addictive or habit-forming.
 The paradigm combines behavioural theory, motivational theories, and habit formation theories, notably the Habit Loop.

-How does the Hook Model Works?
+How Does the Hook Model Work?

 Four stages are depicted on the Hook canvas.
 Trigger, action, changeable reward, and investment are the four elements.
 These steps are part of a continuous engagement cycle.
 The Habit Loop is made up of three components: trigger, action, and reward.